simoxsimo/Ruby-Capstone-Project-Bot/README.md

 ## Description of the project

->The purpose of this project is to implement a Slack bot that search for news articles related to the search query
+>The purpose of this project is to implement a Slack bot that searches for news articles related to the search query

 ## Built with
 <ul>